courtneyheitman/personal-website/pages/about.md

 image: "/assets/images/DesignElement.png"
 ---

 I've never been a person who thinks they need a tome for my about section.
-I'm much more likely to give a short, witty quip about what I do.
-So here's a few paragraphs about what I like to do while at work and not.
+I'd much rather give a short, witty quip about what I do.
+That doesn't really work here, so here's a few paragraphs about what I like to do while at work and not.

 ## Accessibility